 Myanmar is going through a digital transformation.
 AdsMy, a local marketing tech platform, have produced a trends deck covering digital marketing and consumer behaviour for Myanmar in 2018.
 Programmatic, mobile, video, native and digital advertising are all highlighted as growth areas.

-The survey revealed that 85% of marketers are currently conducting programmatic initiatives, either in-house or with an agency, and that more than a third of respondents (35%) have reduced the role of their external agencies as a result of the expansion of their in-house programmatic media buying capabilities.
+A new survey from the ANA looking at how marketers are conducting their programmatic media buying, revealed that 85% of marketers are currently conducting programmatic initiatives, either in-house or with an agency.
+However, more than a third of respondents (35%) have reduced the role of their external agencies over the past year as a result of the expansion of their in-house programmatic media buying capabilities.
 This is a notable increase from a 2016 study that found only 14% of marketers in-housing programmatic.

-Other key findings to emerge from the study include:
+Other key findings to emerge from the study included:

 - 78% of marketers are “concerned, or very concerned about brand safety and programmatic.”

 - Only 40% of marketers are comfortable with “the level of transparency about their programmatic media investments” with “hidden costs” a particular concern.

 - “Better audience targeting”, “building audience reach”, and “real-time optimization” were the top three cited benefits among marketers that opted to in-house.

 It seems overall, transparency in programmatic is on the rise and non-disclosed models are in decline.
 But what is true transparency in programmatic?

 The Programmatic Onion – Layers of Programmatic Transparency